Bartavius/Bartavius/README.md

 # Hi, I'm Bart 👋

-> I'm a software engineer studying at Northeastern University with _B.S. in Computer Science with a concentration in Software_.
+> I'm a software engineering student studying at Northeastern University with _B.S. in Computer Science with a concentration in Software_.
 I greatly enjoy building websites as a Full-Stack Developer and, currently, I'm exploring the world of full-stack and expanding my skills in web development.

 Reach out to me!
 Especially if you know any techniques to making omurice or your controversial, favorite water brand.